 For a number of reasons, waiting to file a personal injury claim with the court is not a good idea.
-Right now, there is no freezing of the statute of limitations.
+Right now, as most Courts have opened, there is no freezing of the statute of limitations.
 You’re not going to get additional time at this point.
 Aside from that, assuming that you have three years to file, it is not good to wait because you’ll only be slowing yourself down.
 There are a number of steps that can still be taken to try to get the case ready.
 Even if there’s a slowdown in terms of when it might go to trial, you would at least be in queue to move to trial or onto the trial calendar.
 You would be ahead of the people who would be starting their claim.
 I expect there to be a tremendous backlog of cases that are waiting to go to trial.
 Why would you want to be at the end of that long line that’s coming?

 What Is Happening With Personal Injury Cases That Were Set For Trial Since COVID Hit?